gempesaw/saucerest-perl/README.md

 If there's no SAUCE\_ACCESS\_KEY environment variable, and you neglect to specify the access\_key during construciton, we will croak.

-## trace

-OPTIONAL: Set trace to 1 or 2 to see debugging output.
-Defaults to 0.

 # BUGS

 Please report any bugs or feature requests on the bugtracker website